docusign/sample-app-it-php/README.md

-# MyIT Sample Application: PHP and React
+# IT Sample Application: PHP and React

 ## Introduction

-MyIT is a Docusign sample application written in PHP (server) and React (client).
+The IT sample app is a Docusign sample application written in PHP (server) and React (client).

-MyIT demonstrates the following:
+The IT sample app demonstrates the following:

 1. **Authentication** with Docusign via [JSON Web Token (JWT) Grant](https://developers.docusign.com/platform/auth/jwt/).
 2. **Bulk send of multiple envelopes:**